raul23/clustering-text/README.rst

  - The ``--ud`` flag refers to the action of updating the dataset pickle file that was already saved within the main ebooks directory
    (e.g. ``~/Data/ebooks_test/``)
- - The OCR procedure is resource intensive, thus the conversion for those faulty ebooks might take longer than usual.
+ - The OCR procedure is resource intensive, thus the conversion for those problematic ebooks might take longer than usual.

 |